Princeton NJ: You Don’t Have to Be An Einstein To Love It

 Birch Trees Grounds for Sculpture NJ

-Now with a new Visitor Center featuring several galleries big enough to park a 747, a new Orientation Screening Room, a 9-11 memorial, and major gift shop, GFS is destined to be a global destination. $18 adults, $15 senior/military, $10 students, under 5 years old free.
-If you live nearby, the $85 per person annual membership allows you unlimited free admission, invitations to gallery openings, and lots of other programs.
-It’s the deal of the century.
+With a new Visitor Center featuring several galleries big enough to park a 747, a new Orientation Screening Room, a 9-11 memorial, and a major gift shop, GFS is destined to be a global destination.

 This is one of the Getaway Mavens 10 Best Places to Propose in NJ